Camilo-845/WebPortfolio/README.md

 ![Portfolio Camilo Sarmiento Image](images/README.png)
-# PROVISONAL PORTFOLIO
+# WEB PORTFOLIO
-Provisional portfolio by Camilo Sarmiento, based on Astro template [Zaggonaut](https://github.com/RATIU5/zaggonaut)
+Web Portfolio by Camilo Sarmiento, based on Astro template [Zaggonaut](https://github.com/RATIU5/zaggonaut)

 Zaggonaut is a retro-inspired theme for Astro, built using TypeScript, TailwindCSS, and of course, Astro.